 amniotic fluid to see how developed, or mature, your

 baby's kidneys are.
 This can be helpful if there is a chance your baby will be

 delivered early.
 A baby who has mature kidneys will make more creatinine than a

 A normal blood creatinine

 level does not rule out kidney disease.
 To help see whether kidney damage may

-be present, a BUN level is also measured.
+be present, creatinine clearance is also measured.
 Other tests may also be done to check

 for kidney disease.
 For more information, see the topic